-Bernard O'Shea had a humerous twist on the tango on Dancing With The Stars
+Bernard O'Shea had a humourous twist on the tango on Dancing With The Stars

 VIDEO:

-Bernard O'Shea had a humerous twist on the tango on Dancing With The Stars
+Bernard O'Shea had a humourous twist on the tango on Dancing With The Stars

 There was comedy and lots of surprising potential in the first Dancing With The Stars dance by Laois comedian and 2FM Breakfast Show DJ Bernard O Shea on RTE1 this evening.